 The Gryffindors skittered through the door, the Slytherins giving them the dirtiest of looks; obviously, it hadn’t been a Slytherin who’d thrown the firecracker.
 Once the room was clear of students, Severus fell into his desk chair and rubbed his face with his hands.

 “You didn’t happen to see who threw it, did you?” he asked wearily.

 “No,” I answered apologetically.
-It was the truth, however, I had a sneaking suspicion it had been either Harry or Ron to create a diversion for Hermione to slip into the storeroom.
+It was the truth, however I had a sneaking suspicion it’d been either Harry or Ron to create a diversion for Hermione to slip into the storeroom.
 I felt guilty not telling Severus this; he looked so drained and frustrated.
-But I knew Hermione was a model student and must have had a good reason for what she did.
-And, frankly, I didn’t trust Severus to look past his prejudice of Harry and his friends to find out the truth before administering the punishment with which he had threatened the class.
+But I knew Hermione was a model student and must’ve had a good reason for what she did.
+And frankly, I didn’t trust Severus to look past his prejudice of Harry and his friends to find out the truth before administering the punishment with which he’d threatened the class.